deity-io/falcon-platform-docs/versioned_docs/version-3/payments/providers/mollie.md

 }
 ```

-To get your profile ID &amp; API key you must have a [Mollie →](https://www.mollie.com/dashboard/) account.
+To get your profile ID &amp; API key you must have a [Mollie account](https://www.mollie.com/dashboard/).
 Please ensure `testMode` is set to true when using test credentials.